benjaminc8190/apcsa-freedom-project/tool/learning-log.md

 ```
 This was special because it wasn't apart of any script so I can't just resolve the conflict like I did for the movementspeed.

+Therefore, we commited this error into github and edited there to resolve the conflict and clear up the extraneous code such as `<<<<< HEAD`

 <!--
 * Links you used today (websites, videos, etc)